 My mum always used to say that there’s no such thing as bad weather, only bad clothes choices.
 And whilst that might be true, that certainly didn’t help me on our recent holiday to Canada.
 Where the weather forecast said it would be a very pleasant 12 degrees and sunny and it actually turned out to be -4 and snowing an actual, official blizzard.
+How do you go about packing for an unpredictable two weeks in Canada?

 So, you know that scene in friends where Joey gets pissed off that Chandler stole his underwear so gets him back by wearing everything he owns?
 That was me, on Saturday 28th September 2019 and as Dave will attest to.
 I was not a happy bunny.